ros-navigation/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 Mixing the proximity and curvature regulated linear velocities with the time-scaled collision checker, we see a near-perfect combination allowing the regulated pure pursuit algorithm to handle high starting deviations from the path and navigate collision-free in tight spaces without overshoot.

+Note: The maximum allowed time to collision is thresholded by the lookahead point, starting in Humble.
+This is such that collision checking isn't significantly overshooting the path, which can cause issues in constrained environments.
+For example, if there were a straight-line path going towards a wall that then turned left, if this parameter was set to high, then it would detect a collision past the point of actual robot intended motion.
+Thusly, if a robot is moving fast, selecting further out lookahead points is not only a matter of behavioral stability for Pure Pursuit, but also gives a robot further predictive collision detection capabilities.
+The max allowable time parameter is still in place for slow commands, as described in detail above.

 ## Configuration

 | Parameter | Description |